 - 1. Curriculum implemented in the program has academic rigor with emphasis on practical industry standards.
-It meets the needs of the college student population including students wanting to complete a certificate to gain employment in the local industry, students wanting to complete an AS degree and transfer to a four year institution, and community members wanting to take courses for personal growth and development. - 2.
-The program facilities are maintained to provide "hands-on training" to all students in the program.
-All courses in the program incorporate laboratory activities for students to apply the theory and concepts learned in lectures and class demonstrations to practical projects that engage students in learning through "project-based" instruction. - 3.
-All courses in the program are part of a scheduling sequence that allows students to complete a certificate, or an AS Degree in four semesters or less.
-Some courses in the program meet general education requirements, and many courses meet the California Pest Control Adviser's (PCA) examination requirements.
-The scheduling course sequence is shared with the Counseling Division and staff members doing recruitment activities across the college district. - 4.
+It meets the needs of the current student population including students wanting to complete a certificate to gain employment in the local industry, students wanting to complete an AS degree and transfer to a four year institution, and community members wanting to take courses for personal growth and development. - 2.
+The program facilities are maintained to provide "hands-on-training" to all students in the program.
+Courses in the program incorporate laboratory activities for students to apply the theory and concepts learned in lectures and class demonstrations to practical projects that engage students in learning through "project-based" instruction. - 3.
+Courses in the program are part of a scheduling sequence that allows students to complete a certificate, or an AS Degree in four semesters or less.
+Some courses in the program meet general education requirements.
+Many courses meet the California Pest Control Adviser's (PCA) examination requirements.
+The scheduling sequence is shared with the Counseling Division and college staff members doing recruitment activities across the college district. - 4.
 The program provides opportunities for students to participate in leadership development activities.
-Students have the opportunity to participate as judges, organizers, tabulators, timekeepers and group leaders for FFA sectional and regional activities hosted at the Tulare College Center, or at local high schools sponsoring FFA leadership events.
+Students have the opportunity to participate as judges, organizers, tabulators, timekeepers and group leaders for FFA sectional and regional activities hosted at the Tulare College Center, or at local high schools.
 Students have the opportunity to participate in activities and competitions sponsored by the Collegiate Agriculture Leaders organization.
-As members of the Ornamental Horticulture Club, students have the opportunity to serve the community by participating in community service activities. - 5.
+As members of the Ornamental Horticulture Club, students have the opportunity to serve in community service activities. - 5.
 A laboratory technician provides support to maintain and operate the program facilities.
-Facilities are maintained clean and safe for student learning throughout the year.
-The technician also provides support to maintain and prepare tools and equipment necessary for practical laboratory activities.
+Facilities are maintained to provide a clean and safe learning environment for students throughout the year.
+The technician also provides support to maintain, and prepare tools and equipment necessary for practical laboratory activities.